uploadcare/file-uploader/solutions/file-uploader/README.md

 # File uploader

-Here you can find the set of ready-made uploaders for the most frequent file uploading cases.
-Each uploader is highly customizable on its own and could be used as a custom build reference, but you can use it as is.
+Here you can find a set of ready-made uploaders for the most frequent file uploading use-cases.
+Each uploader is highly customizable on its own and could be used as a custom build reference, or you can use it as is.

 ### On this page you'll find

 #### Solutions

 - [Regular case](#example_regular) — the most common solution.
-- [Inline case](#example_inline) — no modals, could be used just in place.
+- [Inline case](#example_inline) — no modals, could be used inline.
 - [Minimal case](#example_mini) — minimal and compact.

 #### Implementation